taylorgoolsby/graphql-directive-pagination/readme.md

 `offsetRelativeTo`, so it sends a query with `offsetRelativeTo: null`.
 The server should determine an `offsetRelativeTo` and then send this back to the client using `nextOffsetRelativeTo`.

-Once the client has established an `offsetRelativeTo`, it is possible for the database to insert more rows which are associated with a negative offset.
+Once the client has established an `offsetRelativeTo`, it is possible for the database to insert more rows after the client has started paginating, and these are associated with a negative offset.

 In the example of a paginated table, a negative offset would mean going to a page before the first page.
 There are new